Robert Koren

 Robert Koren (born 20 September 1980) is a Slovenian retired footballer who played as a midfielder.
 Koren earned 61 caps and scored five goals for the Slovenia national team between 2003 and 2011 and played at the 2010 FIFA World Cup.
 Besides Slovenia, he has played in Norway, England, and Australia.

 Club career

 Early career

 Koren played for Dravograd and Celje in his home country, before transferring to Norwegian side Lillestrøm in 2004.

-Lillestrøm

-He became one of the most highly rated players of the Norwegian Premier League, many regarding him as the best foreigner in the entire competition.
-Koren was the definitive playmaker for Lillestrøm, and has often been compared to his former idol Zlatko Zahovič.
-During his time in Norway he was linked with a move to English club Leeds United.